koljagralla/turbogate/readme.md

 # Turbogate <!-- omit in toc -->

-Turbogate is a micro framework and code generator aimed at building truly serverless, well validated, well documeted REST APIs using AWS CDK TypeScript in turbo speed.
+Turbogate is a micro framework and code generator aimed at building truly serverless, well validated, well documented REST APIs using AWS CDK TypeScript in turbo speed.

 **No more...**

-* ...manual and repetitive creation and wiring of constructs such as API gateways, API gateway resources,  lambdas, lambda integrations, lambda authorizers etc.
+* ...manual and repetitive creation and wiring of constructs such as API gateways, API gateway resources,  lambdas, lambda integrations, lambda authorizers, etc.
 * ...tediously writing request validation boilerplate.
 * ...several hundred lines of code to grant the same permissions and pass in the same environment values over and over again.